FilipVirabyan/Angin-compliment/README.md

 Run the following command:
 npm run compliment

-This document aims to raise Angin's spirit when she feels low and insecure.
+This document aims to raise Rayas's spirit when she feels low and insecure.

 Please use the package when you:
 - Feel insecure